zhafen/zhafen.github.io/_pages/home.md

 ## About Me

-I am a doctoral candidate at Northwestern University, where I work with [Claude-André Faucher-Giguère](http://galaxies.northwestern.edu) as a member of the [FIRE project](https://http://fire.northwestern.edu/).
+I am currently a McCue Fellow at UC Irvine.
+I received my PhD from Northwestern University, where I worked with [Claude-André Faucher-Giguère](http://galaxies.northwestern.edu) as a member of the [FIRE project](https://http://fire.northwestern.edu/).

-When I'm not working on research I spend a lot of time teaching high school students as a [Reach for the Stars fellow](http://gk12.ciera.northwestern.edu/).
+When I'm not working on research I've spent a lot of time teaching high school students as a [Reach for the Stars fellow](http://gk12.ciera.northwestern.edu/).
-I am currently working with [the Northwestern Academy for Chicago Public Schools](https://www.academy.northwestern.edu/) to create [vault](https://avault.github.io), a place for high school students to answer in-depth questions about the world around them.
+For one of my especially interesting projects I worked with [the Northwestern Academy for Chicago Public Schools](https://www.academy.northwestern.edu/) to create [vault](https://avault.github.io), a place for high school students to answer in-depth questions about the world around them.